ElToro1966/Interactive_InSync/README.md

 source venv/bin/activate
 pip install -r requirements.txt

+OBS: As per date (Oct.
+16, 2024), there is a problem with a kafka library in Python 3.12.
+You have to use 3.11 or earlier to make the app work.
+Do the following:

+me@mydevice:~$ sudo add-apt-repository ppa:deadsnakes/ppa
+me@mydevice:~$ sudo apt update me@mydevice:~$ sudo apt install python3.11
+me@mydevice:~$ sudo apt install python3.11-venv
+me@mydevice:~$ mkdir ~/venv
+me@mydevice:~$ python3.11 -m venv ~/venv
 Before activating the service, make sure to edit the service file to point to the correct Python interpreter and the correct path to the bridge: